 Each context now has a pop-up that allows the source for that context's sampling to be selected.
-The pop-up provides selections for the global surface, mixes (which includes outputs), and layers.
-The global surface is always available for selection, but unless the pixel mapping editor is in a live editing session - using a network connection to the Mbox v4 application, mixes and layers will not be available.
+The pop-up provides selections for the Global Surface, mixes, and layers.
+The Global Surface is always available for selection, but unless the pixel mapping editor is in a live editing session - using a network connection to the Mbox v4 application - mixes and layers will not be available.
 This is because Mbox Remote does not know the configuration of the Mbox application (how many mixes and how many layers) unless a live session has been started.
 If mixes or layers were previously set (in a live session) as the source for pixel mapping, they will remain the source even during an offline editing session.

-Note: If a pixel mapping configuration is created from scratch without a live session, the global surface should be used as the initial source for every context.
+Note: If a pixel mapping configuration is created from scratch without a live session, the Global Surface should be used as the initial source for every context.
 When offline, the selected source does not affect the remainder of the configuration - sampling rate, fixture placement/patch, protocol selection, etc. Later, a live connection to the Mbox application can be established and the desired sources can be set.